directcontact/chat-app/README.md

 # chat-app

-Simple chatapp with multi-room functionality and multi-user support.
+Simple chatapp using Node.js, vanilla javascript, html/css and the ws npm library with multi-room functionality and multi-user support.

 ## Setup